 During the accumulation period, your money -- minus any charges -- earns interest at rates that change over time.
 Usually, the rates are entirely up to the insurance company.

 - The current rate is the rate the company decides to credit to your contract at a particular time.
-The company will guarantee it will not change for a certain period.
+The company will guarantee that rate won’t change for a certain period.